 When going on a Hamilton Island Jet Skiing Tour, you’ll be able to explore some of the secret locations around the island as the jet skiing guide knows the best spots.
 If you’re lucky enough, you might even spot some turtles and whales on the tour.

 I would highly recommend this tour to anyone that’s looking for an adrenaline-fuelled activity and doesn’t just want to lay by the pool all day long.
-It’s a different and unique way to explore the island.
+It’s a different and unique way to explore and rated as one of the top things to do in Hamilton Island.

 CRUISE AROUND THE ISLAND IN A BUGGY